DanielxDante/mobilearn/backend/README.md

 > Ensure you do not have another psql instance running on the same port
 >
-> To make sure your docker instance is up, run psql cli instance locally with: psql -h localhost -U justtravel -d postgres
+> To make sure your docker instance is up, run psql cli instance locally with: psql -h localhost -U mobilearn -d postgres

 5. Run flask app